colorado micro weddings Simple: 3M Curve Wedding Guide & Tips for 2026 | RMNP

 How-To Book a Wedding at 3M Curve

-I can get your permit, coordinate your vendors, and plan your day!
+As a certified wedding planner with Rocky Mountain National Park, I can get you a discount permit, coordinate your vendors, and plan your day!

 Planning - $500